Symmetric Yang--Mills theory in FLRW universes: Spacetime dynamics: the Einstein--Yang--Mills coupled system

+Notice that any bounded configuration for $\phi$, with $0>E_\mathrm{YM}>-\frac{1}{2}$, provides a physical region for the cosmological scale factor in scenario (ii), where big bag initial conditions are always possible and a \textit{big crunch} is inevitable.
+The same is not true for scenario (i), in which all physical solutions for the scale factor oscillate around a non-zero value and never reach zero.
+If we are to allow for the Yang-Mills field to sit at its local minimum $E_\mathrm{YM}=-\frac{1}{2}$, we get a constraint involving the gauge coupling, the gravitational coupling, and the cosmological constant such that there are physical solutions for the scale factor, namely:

-If the condition is guaranteed (e.g. by choosing $\Lambda$ or $\alpha$ appropriately), any stable Yang--Mills solution will yield a sensible cosmological solution, those being oscillations around one of the minima of $W(a)$.
+If this condition is satisfied, \textit{e.g.} by choosing $\Lambda$ or $\alpha$ appropriately, \textit{any} stable Yang--Mills solution will yield a sensible cosmological solution, those being oscillations around one of the minima of $W(a)$.

-\section{The case of general warping}
+\section{\bf The case of general warping}

-Up until now we have only considered trivial products of $\mathbbm{R}\times G/H$, that is, the metric did not include any warping function.
-The simplicity of our particular CSDR construction makes it easy to generalize to the warped case, which is the topic of this section.
-A particular choice of warping was used in \cite{Lechtenfeld_2018} to express the de Sitter space dS$_{n+1}$ via the well known spacelike $S^n$ slicing thus obtaining gauge fields on dS$_{n+1}$ from the $\mathbbm{R}\times S^n$ CSDR construction.
+Up until now, we have only considered trivial products of $\mathbbm{R}\times G/H$, that is, the metric did not include any warping function.
+The simplicity of the CSDR construction makes it straightforward to generalize to the warped case, which is the topic of the current section.
+A particular choice of warping was used in \cite{Lechtenfeld_2018} to express the de Sitter space dS$_{n+1}$ via the usual spacelike $S^n$ slicing, thus obtaining gauge fields on dS$_{n+1}$ from the $\mathbbm{R}\times S^n$ CSDR construction.
 In that case, the warping resulted in a time-dependent friction term for $\phi(t)$.
-We will see that this idea generalizes for arbitrary warping, resulting in Hubble-friction terms.
-At the end, we will consider a particular choice of warping to obtain equations on the Anti-de Sitter space AdS$_{n+1}$ from the well known hyperbolic slicing $\mathbbm{R}\times H^n$, alluding to the aforementioned `dual' case.
+We will see that this idea generalizes for arbitrary warping, resulting in Hubble-friction-like terms.
+At the end, we will consider a particular choice of warping to obtain dynamics on the anti-de Sitter space AdS$_{n+1}$ from the well-known hyperbolic slicing $\mathbbm{R}\times H^n$, alluding to the aforementioned `dual' case of \cite{Lechtenfeld_2018}.